omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 y[[4]]
 ```

-With `for`-loops you get an expression of length 4 where the first element is, of course, the name `for`, the second is the iteration variable, the third the expression we iterate over and the fourth the loop body.
+With `for`-loops you get an expression of length four where the first element is, of course, the name `for`, the second is the iteration variable, the third the expression we iterate over and the fourth the loop body.

 ```{r}
 z <- quote(for (x in 1:4) print(x))